andrei-kolesnik/interview/SQL/SQL.md

 (14, 60);
 ```

-### list of days having at least two days of the same temperature in succession
+### List of days having at least two days of the same temperature in succession
 ```sql
 SELECT
 	DISTINCT w1.DayNo